Book a Free Strategy Call

 - Actions:

-- Segment & Analyze: The system identifies the customer segment based on purchase history or firmographic data (e.g., a development team from a high-value company viewing an AI workshop page).
+- Segment and analyze: the system identifies the customer segment based on purchase history or firmographic data (e.g., a development team from a high-value company viewing an AI workshop page).

-- Deliver & Track: The personalized offer is delivered via email, a website pop-up, or an in-app notification.
+- Deliver and track: the personalized offer is delivered via email, a website pop-up, or an in-app notification.
 The system then tracks the conversion rate of the offer to refine future campaigns.

 - Tools: Dynamic Yield, Optimizely, HubSpot, Custom Scripts with Stripe API.